sotoon/tunnel/roles/calico/README.md

 # Calico Role - Level 3: Kubernetes Multi-Cluster Connectivity

-The Calico role configures BGP peering between Kubernetes clusters and GRE tunnel endpoints, enabling pod-to-pod and service-to-service communication across multiple geographically distributed Kubernetes clusters.
+The Calico role configures BGP peering between Kubernetes clusters and tunnel endpoints (VXLAN, WireGuard, or GRE), enabling pod-to-pod and service-to-service communication across multiple geographically distributed Kubernetes clusters.

 ## Overview

-This role is the third and final level of connectivity, building on GRE tunnels (Level 1) and BIRD BGP routing (Level 2) to connect Kubernetes clusters.
+This role is the third and final level of connectivity, building on tunnel configuration (Level 1, typically VXLAN) and BIRD BGP routing (Level 2) to connect Kubernetes clusters.
 It configures Calico's BGP capabilities to peer with tunnel endpoints, allowing pods in one cluster to communicate with pods in another cluster seamlessly.

-**Prerequisites**: Requires both [GRE role](../gre/README.md) and [BIRD role](../bird/README.md) to be configured first.
+**Prerequisites**: Requires both tunnel configuration (typically [VXLAN role](../vxlan/README.md)) and [BIRD role](../bird/README.md) to be configured first.

 ## What This Role Does